scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

     >>> norm.ppf(0.975)
     1.959963984540054

-We can use this, for exampls, to check the maximum and mean absolute u-error:
+We can use this, for example, to check the maximum and mean absolute u-error:

     >>> u = np.linspace(0.001, 0.999, num=1_000_000)
     >>> u_errors = np.abs(u - dist.cdf(rng.ppf(u)))